ResearchObject/ro-crate/docs/1.1-DRAFT/data-entities.md

   }
 ```

-Similarly, the _RO-Crate root_ entity may also provide a [distribution] URL, in which case the download SHOULD be an archive that contain the _RO-Crate Metadata file_.
+Similarly, the _RO-Crate root_ entity may also provide a [distribution] URL, in which case the download SHOULD be an archive that contains the _RO-Crate Metadata file_.

 In all cases, consumers should be aware that a `DataDownload` is a snapshot that may not reflect the current state of the `Dataset` or RO-Crate.